 Quality education depends on quality teaching.
 In the last 26 years, eight E&H professors have been named Virginia or U.S. Professor of the Year by the Carnegie Foundation and the Council for the Advancement and Support of Education — a feat unmatched by any college or university in the state of Virginia.
 During the last 19 years, six Emory & Henry professors have received the Outstanding Faculty Award given by the State Council of Higher Education in Virginia.
 When adjusted for the size of the institution, this record is unmatched by any other college or university in Virginia.
 Learn more our Faculty Awards Archive.
 More…

-Here you will find an overview of data that may be able to answer some of your questions quickly.
-This link includes information about tuition, fees, student population, the E&H faculty and alumni giving.
-We welcome additional questions you might have, and we encourage you to learn more about the affordable quality of an E&H education.
+Get quick information about tuition, fees, student population, the E&H faculty and alumni giving and the college in general.
+We encourage you to learn more about the affordable quality of an E&H education and welcome your questions.
 More…

 Emory & Henry College is consistently honored for its achievements and is ranked on the national level.
 From accolades such as the Presidential Award for Service Learning—the highest national recognition for community service and service learning—to ranking in the top tiers of Washington Monthly, U.S. News & World Report, Newsweek and many more, Emory & Henry College continues to prove how it is truly a college that changes lives.
 More…

 According to measurements of student satisfaction conducted by the Student Satisfaction Inventory (SSI), Emory & Henry students rate their college well above the national average for four-year institutions with regard to the quality of the instruction they receive and the effectiveness of their academic advisors.
 At the same time, student engagement at Emory & Henry far outpaces student engagement at most institutions of higher education, according to surveys conducted by the National Survey of Student Engagement (NSSE).
 More…